iqrez/GaYm-Controller1.0/GaymController/tasks/parallel/GC-PAR-003.md

 Work from **interfaces/** and **mocks/** only.
 Keep hot paths allocation-free. **Consult `reference/` first** to understand legacy behavior/feel.

 ## Paths to touch
-- (fill with your implementation files)
+- mocks/BrokerWire/BrokerWire.csproj
+- mocks/BrokerWire/MockBroker.cs
+- mocks/BrokerWire/MockApp.cs
+- mocks/BrokerWire/WireIO.cs
+- mocks/BrokerWire.Tests/BrokerWire.Tests.csproj
+- mocks/BrokerWire.Tests/BrokerWireTests.cs

 ## Reference guidelines
 - Look for any related files in `reference/originals/*`, `reference/aim/*`, or `reference/traces/*`.
 - If behavior is replicated, list the files in your report.

 ## Steps
 1) Implement per the spec.
 2) Add unit/integration tests or a harness snippet.
 3) Document wiring steps in your report.